Who's at Fault for Damaged Products—and What to Do Next

 Thankfully, the question of who’s at fault for damaged merchandise is an easy one to answer.
-Unless a prior arrangement between the buyer and seller has been agreed upon or some fine print excuses them of damages, the seller is responsible—at least initially—for the damaged item.
+Unless a prior arrangement between the buyer and seller has been agreed upon or some fine print excuses them of damages, the seller is responsible—at least initially—for the damaged product.

 First and foremost, you should always be sure to read return policies before ordering anything.
 This can be especially important for large items, such as furniture, which can be a pain to deal with and a logistical nightmare to send back.